 After working as a college chemistry instructor and a fire/life safety officer, he began work in 2009 as at STATAnalysis, an environmental testing laboratory.
 Among many job responsibilities ranging from asbestos analysis to LIMS database management, he revamped the laboratory safety program.
 He rewrote the chemical hygiene plan and hazardous waste disposal procedures, and developed a bloodborne pathogens program.
 He trained the staff on laboratory safety and worked to identify high-hazard samples.
 He took charge of the hazardous waste program in 2011, and In 2012, he also began writing Safety Data Sheets and providing regulatory advice for a chemical company.

 In 2013, he returned to academia as an Environmental Health & Safety Specialist at Chicago State University.
 Again, he found himself with a wide range of duties ranging from pest control to mold remediation to securing a grant to create a recycling program.
 He took charge of laboratory safety, writing the chemical hygiene, laboratory waste management, and laser safety plans, as well as inspecting all laboratory facilities regularly and managing all hazardous waste collection and removal.
 He was an integral part of the institutional biosafety committee, developing multiple forms and providing safety expertise.
 He provided a range of online and in-person training to employees and student researchers.

-In 2016, he was hired by the University of Chicago to serve as a Laboratory Safety Specialist.
+In the Fall of 2016, he was hired by the University of Chicago to serve as a Laboratory Safety Specialist.
 Now he is able to focus directly on laboratory safety within the diverse array of laboratories in the Biological Sciences Division.
 He holds a 40-hour and 8-hour HAZWOPER certification.